giraffe-fsharp/Giraffe/README.md

 ### dotLiquid

 `dotLiquid` uses the [DotLiquid](http://dotliquidmarkup.org/) template engine to set or modify the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.

 The `dotLiquid` handler requires the content type and the actual template to be passed in as two string values together with an object model.
 This handler is supposed to be used as the base handler for other http handlers which want to utilize the DotLiquid template engine (e.g. you could create an SVG handler on top of it).